wp-plugins/mailigen-widget/readme.txt

 == Changelog ==

+= 1.2.4 =
+* Fixed bug when plugin slowed down administration page if connection to Mailigen API could not be established.

+= 1.2.3 =
+* Added `Reset Settings` button in widget settings screen to allow connection with different Mailigen user account.

+= 1.2.2 =
+* Fixed bug `PHP Warning: Invalid argument supplied for foreach() in /public_html/wp-content/plugins/mailigen-widget/mailigen-widget.php on line 704`

 = 1.2.1 =
 * Added new features (Thanks to Ted Barnett):
  * multiple subscribe form widgets allowed on one page